Who We Are

 Audrey Benedict is the founder and director of Cloud Ridge Naturalists, a nonprofit natural history education organization now in its 40th year.
 She is a naturalist in the classic tradition, an experienced guide, a science writer and a passionate advocate for research and conservation efforts illuminating the repercussions of climate change in Arctic regions and in the global ocean.
 Audrey is the author of five books: The Naturalist’s Guide to the Southern Rockies (2008); Valley of the Dunes: Great Sand Dunes National Park and Preserve( 2010), with photographers Wendy Shattil and Bob Rozinski; The Salish Sea: Jewel of the Pacific Northwest (2015) and Explore the Salish Sea: A Nature Guide for Kids (2018), with coauthor Joe Gaydos; and Pacific Flyway: Waterbird Migration from the Arctic to Tierra del Fuego, with coauthors Geoff Hammerson and Rob Butler.
 She splits her time between her home at nearly 9,000 feet along the Colorado Front Range and an off-grid cottage on a tiny island in Washington’s San Juan Islands.

-Clyde spent the first 17 years of his career as a professional yacht captain and ocean sailboat voyager.
-His professional sailing took him to points between Nova Scotia, Venezula, the Galapagos and across the South Pacific twice.
-Clyde’s career chapter of website and photography work began in 1999 while living amongst and climbing the 14,000 foot mountains of Crestone, Colorado.
-Since 2004 Clyde has enjoyed living and working in the natural beauty of both coasts and the mountains by spending most of his time in Washington State, Colorado and the Northeast Kingdom of Vermont.
+Clyde spent the first 17 years of his career as a professional yacht captain and ocean sailboat voyager, traveling extensively to destinations between Nova Scotia, Venezuela, the Galapagos, and twice across the South Pacific.
+His career in design, photography, and website development began in 1999 while living among and climbing the 14,000-foot peaks of Crestone, Colorado.
+Since 2004, Clyde has balanced his work and passion for nature by living and working amidst the natural beauty of Washington State, Colorado, and the Northeast Kingdom of Vermont.

 Wendy Shattil